Configuring Cloudflare for SaaS

 The fallback origin is where Cloudflare will route traffic sent to your custom hostnames (must be proxied).

 The CNAME target — optional, but highly encouraged — provides a friendly and more flexible place for customers to route their traffic.

 We suggest using a domain other than your main company domain (example.cloud instead of example.com) to lower risk and add flexibility to your custom hostname management.

-- A proxied A or AAAA record pointing to the IP address of your fallback origin (where Cloudflare will send custom hostname traffic).
+- A proxied A, AAAA, or CNAME record pointing to the IP address of your fallback origin (where Cloudflare will send custom hostname traffic).

 - A CNAME record that points your CNAME target to your fallback origin (can be a wildcard such as

 Enable Custom Hostnames for your zone: